scooter99boston/bbu-gf/docs/gf_info/membership.md

     * **Benefits**:
         1. Ability to use ledger for decentralized identity interactions.

-2. Contributors
+2. Associate
-    * **Description**: A category of membership that is limited to Contributor Members of the Linux Foundation.
+    * **Description**: A category of membership that is limited to Associate Members of the Linux Foundation.
 This membership category is limited to participation in Committees within the Technical Project.